project-au-lait/dev-servers/README.md

 See link for details.
 https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/upgrade-the-server/determine-path

-If you need to change the version of SonarQube in sit-ds to go through with the upgrade,
+If you need to change the version of SonarQube in dev-servers to go through with the upgrade,
 change the `VERSION_SCA` in the .env file.